Chunky Knit Yarn Covered Pumpkins

 So when I went to pull out my fall decor, I stumbled upon a craft fail from a few years earlier.

-It was a painted pumpkin that turned out….well…meh.
+It was a painted faux pumpkin that turned out….well…meh.
 Then I tried to cover it with yarn and that was another DIY fail.

 I am sharing a tutorial video of this project over on youtube and couldn’t wait to share it with you here as well!